 The Medicaid Outpatient Pharmacy Program also participates in a supplemental drug rebate program for the Medicaid program.
-The State negotiates supplemental rebates in additional to federal rebates for both programs.
+The State negotiates supplemental rebates in addition to federal rebates for both programs.
 Payment of supplemental rebates results in a drug being added to the preferred drug list.

 Refer to Subsection 5.2, N.C.
-Medicaid and N.C.
-Health Choice Preferred Drug Lists.
+Medicaid Preferred Drug List.